garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week12/The Autonomous Vehicle Dilemma.md

 3. [[Deontologist theory]]

 >	No code to save lives
->	Companies do not want to get sued for philo
+>	Companies do not want to get sued for philosophical reasons

+>	Sometimes you don't have time to think on what theories to implement